analogdevicesinc/iio-oscilloscope/README.md

   - inih, a simple .INI file parser written in C http://code.google.com/p/inih/

-The IIO 'scope is copyright it's authors, and is released under the GPL 2.0
+The IIO 'scope is copyright its authors, and is released under the GPL 2.0